 What we like: Previous-gen tech means the Scott is more affordable than the competition.

-One of the longest-standing designs on the market, the Scott Patrol E1 30 features the Alpride E1, the first-gen version of the supercapacitor-powered unit used in the Osprey Soelden Pro 32 above.
-To review, this system is fully electric and rechargeable via USB (or two AA batteries in the field), saving you time and money (no need to refill your canisters) and allowing you unlimited practice deployments.
-The E1 isn’t quite as lightweight and streamlined as the E2 and lacks upscale features like a battery life display and USB-C recharging, but it’s nevertheless a solid offering for a decent savings ($250).
+One of the longest-standing designs on the market, the Scott Patrol E1 30 features the Alpride E1, the first-gen version of the supercapacitor-powered unit used in the Float E2-35 above.
+To review, this system is fully electric and rechargeable via USB—or two AA batteries in the field—saving you time and money (no need to refill your canisters) and allowing you unlimited practice deployments.
+The E1 isn’t quite as lightweight and streamlined as the E2 and lacks upscale features like a battery life display and USB-C recharging, but it’s nevertheless a solid offering for a decent savings.

-Our main gripe with the Scott Patrol is the backpack itself: access to the main compartment is limited by a relatively short zipper, which offers significantly less convenience than the Soelden’s generous U-shaped opening.
+Our main gripe with the Scott Patrol is the backpack itself: Access to the main compartment is limited by a relatively short zipper, which offers significantly less convenience than the Soelden’s generous U-shaped opening.
 Second, the Patrol’s simple webbing waistbelt provides minimal support and does not come with the convenient stash pocket seen on the Soelden.
-It’s worth mentioning that the Patrol has been updated for the 2023 season (changes include the Alpride E2 unit, more supportive waistbelt, and $1,300 price point), but at the time of writing it’s not yet available online.
-The first-gen version is a great value while quantities last, but we think the Patrol is far from the best option here...
+It’s worth mentioning that Scott has recently released the updated Patrol E2 30 (changes include the Alpride E2 unit, more supportive waistbelt, and $1,350 price point), but we’ve kept the first-gen version here as a lower-priced supercapacitor-powered option.
+The good news is that both models come in two sizes and three capacities, so you can tailor your pack to best suit your needs...
 Read in-depth review

 See the Scott Patrol E1 30